ttdickson86/Dev-Ops-Engineer-Resume/RESUME.md

   Orchestrated several isolated WordPress environments with MySQL, phpMyAdmin, Nginx Proxy Manager, and Redis for optimized caching and performance tuning.

 - Home Lab Monitoring Suite:
-  Established a robust monitoring infrastructure using Glances Splunk Grafana, Prometheus and Uptime Kuma, enabling rapid detection and resolution of system anomalies.
+  Established a robust monitoring infrastructure using Glances, Splunk, Grafana, Prometheus and Uptime Kuma, enabling rapid detection and resolution of system anomalies.

  Education